LiviuCP/LinkedLists/README.md

-A small linked lists project that I created for educational purposes only.
+A small linked lists project written in C language that I created for educational purposes only.

+The tests have been written in C++ using the Qt Tests framework.